 Diagnosis: It is based mostly on orthopedic and neurologic testing, both can be performed by your chiropractor.
 After a history of the problem is documented, X-rays are usually helpful as well to determine the condition and positioning of the joints involved.
 Most often if there isn’t an acute injury bringing out this episode, there will have been some trauma in the patients past that would account for this syndrome to make it’s presence known.

-Treatment: Chiropractic treatment of this condition is quite successful considering that chiropractors adjust vertebral subluxations – which are the cause of this condition.
+Treatment: Chiropractic treatment of Facet Syndrome is quite successful considering that chiropractors adjust vertebral subluxations which are the cause of this condition.
 Typically, adjustments are well tolerated, however the accommodating muscle spasms and lingering joint pain may still persist over a few days.
-The first sign of improvement is a reduction of pain most often followed by a slow restoration of the range of motion and once this starts to improve, you’ll be on your way to recovery!
+The first sign of improvement of Facet Syndrome is a reduction of pain most often followed by a slow restoration of the range of motion and once this starts to improve, you’ll be on your way to recovery!